 (Q1) Where to find "entrances" to databases?
-To access a Web database, we must first find its entrances: the query interfaces.
-How does an interface (if any) locate in a site, that is, at which depths?
+To access a Web database, we must first find its entrances- i.e., query interfaces.
+How does an interface (if any) locate in a site- i.e., at which depths?
 For each query interface, we measured the depth as the minimum number of hops from the root page of the site to the interface page.
-As this study required deep crawling of Web sites, we analyzed one-tenth of our total IP samples: a subset of 100,000 IPs.
-We tested each IP sample by making HTTP connections and found 281 Web servers.
+As this study required deep crawling of Web sites, we analyzed $\frac{1}{10}$ of our total IP samples, i.e., a subset of 100,000 IPs.
+We tested each IP, by making HTTP connections, and found 281 Web servers.
 Exhaustively crawling these servers to depth 10, we found 24 of them are deep Web sites, which contained a total of 129 query interfaces representing 34 Web databases.